Bachelor of Arts (BA)

 Get your UBC degree in Psychology, the study of human and animal behaviour.
 Psychology explores diverse topics, from the factors involved in social interactions among individuals and groups, to the processes underlying the nervous system, to moral development in children and what gives us a sense of well-being.

 A psychologist might assess and treat mental or behavioural problems, use observation and experimentation to research psychological processes, or advise corporations interested in increasing employee motivation and productivity.

 In undergraduate studies at UBC Okanagan, you can complete either a Bachelor of Arts (BA) or Bachelor of Science (BSc) in Psychology.
-Bachelor programs offer a major, honours with a specialization in Forensic Psychology, or a General Studies BA with a concentration in Psychology.
+Bachelor programs offer a major or a General Studies BA with a concentration in Psychology.

 Students enrolled in the BA Psychology program and the BSc Psychology program take the same required Psychology courses.
 The difference lies in the electives associated with the degree requirements of completing a BSc or BA.
 Generally, if you prefer arts courses, the BA is the best fit, and if you prefer science courses, the BSc is the best choice.